 HATs, on the other hand, are a unique term that refers to the ability to take a third-person view of the plane you’re controlling.
 Since most simulator-style games put the player in the cockpit, a dedicated button to look at your surroundings is both helpful and appreciated.

 Thrustmaster T16000M FCS

 The Thrustmaster T16000M FCS is one of the premium entries on out joystick lineup.
-As far as price, the Thrustmaster T16000M comes in on the low-middle end, but it’s not lacking in features, either.
-With 16 buttons, a full 5 axes, and an 8-way HAT switch, this HOTAS joystick offers excellent functionality in an inexpensive package.
+As far as price, the Thrustmaster T16000M comes in on the low-middle end, but it does not lack in features, either.
+With 16 buttons, a full five axes, and an 8-way HAT switch, this HOTAS joystick offers excellent functionality in an inexpensive package.

-However, there are several complaints that could be made about the model.
+However, several objections could be made about the model.
 Its color scheme, for example, is locked into orange and black and is not customizable.
-However, at the price point it occupies, this is a small price to pay.
+However, at the price point, it occupies, this is a small price to pay.

-In any case, even if the orange-on-black color scheme is unchangeable, it’s not unattractive.
-The colors are added subtly, and although the onboard lights could use some customization options, it’s nothing you’ll miss much at this price point.
+In any case, even if the orange-on-black color scheme is unchangeable, it’s not unappealing.
+The colors are added subtly, and although the onboard lights could use some customization choices, it’s nothing you’ll miss much at this price point.

 Both halves of the joystick itself are made entirely of plastic.
 While this isn’t uncommon in these joysticks, some metal aspects definitely make the setup feel sturdier (and higher quality).
 That being said, the buttons and lights are attractively designed, and it doesn’t look like a low-end joystick at all.

 Unfortunately, as many mechanical objects are prone to do, the Thrustmaster T16000M can sometimes fall prey to joystick drift and other long-term fatiguing – namely, in the z-axis controls.
 However, this is something that can happen with virtually any joystick over time.